-Browsing the web is the single most popular activity on the PC.
-People are increasing the time they spend and range of things they get done on the web.
-And this growth in usage is matched or even exceeded by the rate of change of the web itself.
-The web has moved from a collection of mostly static pages to a network of services – communities of users, the exchange of information, rich and interactive experiences, rapidly updated content, and more local and personal relevance.
+Browsing the web is the most popular activity on the PC, and both the amount of time people spend browsing and the range of things they’re doing are increasing.
+And this growth seems only to be exceeded by the rate of the web’s change itself.
+It’s moved from a collection of mostly static pages to a dynamic network of interwoven services characterized by communities of users, the lightning-quick exchange of information, rich and interactive experiences, rapidly updated content, and more local and personal relevance.

-In late 2006, Internet Explorer 7 introduced security improvements, the flexibility of tabbed browsing, the convenience of a built-in Search box, and the power of integrated RSS Feeds.
+In late 2006, Internet Explorer® 7 introduced:

+Security improvements

+The flexibility of tabbed browsing

+The convenience of a built-in Search box

+The power of integrated RSS Feeds.

 And more than 100 million people have downloaded the browser and taken advantage.

-Now, with Internet Explorer 8, Microsoft reinforces its commitment to give Windows users the best possible web experience.
-To meet the growing demands of both the web and its expanding and worldwide user base, Internet Explorer 8 (IE8) delivers advances in each of the following seven areas:
+Now, with Internet Explorer® 8 (IE8), Microsoft reinforces its commitment to the Windows community by creating the best possible web experience and delivering advances in each of the following seven areas:

 Safety and Trust

 The web can be a dangerous place.
-There are bad sites out there that attempt to trick us or to run malicious code on our computers to steal our data or track our actions.
-Safety continues to be a major priority for Internet Explorer, and IE8 bolsters security by including a set of core protections to prevent attacks and a new filter to identify malicious sites and block the download of malicious software.
+There are sites out there with bad intentions that attempt to trick us or to run malicious code on our computers to steal our data or track our actions.
+Safety will always be a priority for Internet Explorer, and IE8 bolsters security by including a set of core safeguards to prevent attacks, including a new filter to identify malicious sites and block the download of malicious software.

 Privacy is another key aspect of safety.
-IE8 helps protect our privacy from sites that attempt to track us as we surf the web and from other users of the PC that we may not want to see our web history.
+IE8 helps protect our privacy from sites that attempt to track us as we browse the web and from other users of our PC that we might not want to see our web history.

-Confidence and trust also come from knowing that the browser will work reliably and will recover easily.
-IE8 builds on security and privacy protections with significant improvements in browser stability, reliability, and recovery.
+IE8 builds confidence and earns trust with its significant improvements in stability, reliability, and recovery.
+IE8 works reliably, and it’ll recover easily and quickly if a problem ever occurs.

 Speed and Efficiency

-When you upgrade from a previous version of Internet Explorer to IE8, you’ll immediately notice a big improvement in performance.
-IE8 is faster to start up, creates new tabs in a snap, and loads and runs websites much more quickly.
-The whole web surfing experience feels more immediate.
+When you upgrade from a previous version of Internet Explorer to IE8, you’ll immediately notice a big improvement in performance:

+Startup is faster

+New tabs are created in a snap

+Websites load and run much more quickly

+Less waiting means the whole web browsing experience is more immediate—friends and family feel closer, information appears faster, and getting to the content that’s personal and relevant to you is easier.

-In addition, IE8 has significant improvements to the Address Bar, Search, Tabs, and Favorites Bar to reduce the effort it takes to get to sites.
-So the browser is faster and you’ll be able to use it more efficiently.
+IE8 makes this all happen with significant improvements to the Address Bar, search capabilities, Tabs, and Favorites Bar.
+A faster browser combined with less effort getting to sites means you’ll be more efficient.

 Reaching Beyond the Page

 Most of us use several websites and services each day to get the information we need.
-IE8 introduces Activities and WebSlices – innovative features that enable us to reach beyond the page that we’re currently browsing to more efficiently use our favorite sites and services.
+IE8 introduces Activities, WebSlices, and real-time search results – three innovative features that reach beyond the page we’re currently browsing to the larger network of our favorite sites and services.
+Here’s how:

-Activities enable us to take direct action on information as we encounter it on the web – a definition, a search, a map – and WebSlices allow us to easily monitor information on key sites that are important to us.
+Use Activities to take direct action on information as you encounter it on the web – a definition, a search, a map

+Make WebSlices monitor the information on key sites that’s important to you

-The Search Box in IE8 has been improved to allow search providers to deliver rich results and suggestions to us in real time as we type.
+Take advantage of the improved Search Box.
+IE8 now lets search providers deliver rich results and suggestions as we type.

-These new features are easy to use and, together, they allow us to better take advantage of the resources of today’s web.
+These new features are all easy to use, either separately or together, and they make finding information faster and more fun.

 IE for Everyone